 Why do we keep returning to Ireland?

 Fifth stop: Proleek Dolmen and Wedge Tomb

 The Proleek Dolmen, a portal tomb dating from 3000 BCE, is about 13 feet high, and the capstone weighs over 35 tons.
-The Dolmen and Wedge Tomb are in the middle of a golf course on the property of the Ballymascanlon Hotel.
+The Dolmen and Wedge Tomb are on the property of the Ballymascanlon Hotel and are in the middle of a golf course.

+Why do we keep returning to Ireland?